Online Technical and Professional Writing Degree

 Have you ever dreamed of using your love of writing in a career?
 An IU Bachelor of Arts with emphasis in Technical and Professional Writing will give you the skills and flexibility to succeed in today’s workplace.
 You will learn how to think critically and to communicate thoughts and ideas effectively in various media, preparing you for a career in a wide range of fields from advertising and public relations to social services or writing for publication.

-The B.A. online completion program in English with emphasis in Technical and Professional Writing is designed to enable a student to complete the program requirements within 60 credit hours (20 classes), assuming prior completion of all required general education courses and prerequisite courses.
+The B.A. online completion program in English with emphasis in Technical and Professional Writing is designed to enable a student to complete the program requirements within 60 credit hours (20 classes), assuming student has completed at least 60 semester hours of transferable college credit with a GPA of 2.0 or better, or student has completed an associate degree at the community college level.
+Prior transcripts are evaluated to determine academic status in relation to satisfying degree program requirements, including both general education courses equivalent to the Indiana University East core curriculum and all required prerequisites.

 Sample Completion Program Curriculum (60 cr)